 The devil tried to use one of Jesus’ closest friends to get Him to deviate from God’s plan.
 In Matthew 16:21-23, Jesus had begun to show the disciples that He must go to Jerusalem and suffer many things from the elders, the chief priest, and the scribes and be killed and raised up on the third day.
 Peter said to Him, “God forbid it, this shall never happen to you.”
 Jesus turned away and said, “Get behind Me Satan, you are a stumbling block to Me, you’re not setting your mind on God’s interests but man’s.”

 Jesus knew God’s plan for His life, the cross, and as hard as that plan was, He was resolute and fixed to accomplish the plan to the end.

 Some interesting actions Jesus took to defeat the peer pressure can also be used by us.

-Second, Jesus recognized where the pressure was really from.
-He knew Peter was only the instrument of the Devil’s schemes.
+Second, Jesus recognized where the pressure originated.
+He knew Peter was only the instrument of the devil’s schemes.
 Jesus was always watching for the Devil to come back.
 In Matthew 26:41 He said “Keep watching and praying that you may not enter into temptation, the spirit is willing but the flesh is weak.”
 We generally think this scripture was meant for us alone, but for Jesus to have said it, meant He lived it.
 He was always watching and praying so He would not enter into temptation.
-When the Devil showed up He spotted it right away.
+When the devil showed up He spotted it right away.